-Stop: Immediately stops the chair and drives the motors to maintain the current position.
+Stop: immediately stops the chair and drives the motors to maintain the current position.
 This will allow the chair to maintain its position even on hills.

-Backup: The chair would retrace its previous movements up to some limit or till stopped by the user.
+Backup: the chair would retrace its previous movements up to some limit or till stopped by the user.
 This allows the user to quickly and easily return to a previous location or room.
-This would be accomplished by recording way points every time the chair changed its heading significantly and then automatically performing a series of X, Y moves to the list of way points, in reverse order.
+This would be accomplished by recording waypoints every time the chair changed its heading significantly and then automatically performing a series of X,Y moves to the list of waypoints, in reverse order.

-Backtracking: This is similar to the backup command, however the chair will turn around and be driven in a forward direction.

-Wall Following: The chair would align itself to the wall (selected by the user) and move along that wall at a constant distance (while avoiding obstacles) until terminated by the user.
-This would be implemented by servoing (when no other obstacles were closer) to a preset distance on the side sonars.

-Follow Hall: This is a variant of the follow wall which assumes that there to be two walls to follow simultaneously.

-Count Doors/Intersections: This will use the chair's side looking sonars and the encoder readings to detect discontinuities in the walls while the robot is in either the follow hall or follow wall mode.
-This information is used to form task termination conditions (e.g., follow hall until the third door/intersection on the right).
+- Backtracking: this is similar to the backup command, however the chair will turn around and be driven in a forward direction. - Wall Following: the chair would align itself to the wall (selected by the user) and move along that wall at a constant distance (while avoiding obstacles) until terminated by the user.
+This would be implemented by servoing (when no other obstacles were closer) to a preset distance on the side sonars. - Follow Hall: this is a variant of the follow wall which assumes that there to be two walls to follow simultaneously. - Count Doors/Intersections: this will use the chair's side looking sonars and the encoder readings to detect discontinuities in the walls while the robot is in either the follow hall or follow wall mode.
+This information is used to form task termination conditions (e.g., follow hall till the third door/intersection on the right). - Pass through door: this skill assumes that there is a door located approximately in front of the robot.

-Pass through door: This skill assumes that there is a door located approximately in front of the robot.
-It then uses the sensors to move through the passage stopping when the chair is fully through the doorway.

-Exit room: This is a more subtle operation.
+It then uses the sensors to move through the passage stopping when the chair is fully through the doorway. - Exit room: this is a more subtle operation.
 If the chair has a memory of entering the current room, it will attempt to exit the room by moving back to the point where the chair had entered the room and then execute the pass through door command.
 However, if the chair has no memory of the location of the room's exit or which of several exits that the chair should use in exiting the room, it will isolate the direction of the exit by querying the user.
 The form of the user input will depend on the user's interface with the chair.
-The form of a user's input into the system is dependent upon their capabilities and the sophistication of the information interface between the user and the chair.

-Docking: The chair would approach an object in front, slow down and stop at first contact.
-If the object was a table or a desk, the chair would slow and then stop when it was a prespecified distance under the object.

-Automated Safing: These functions would prevent the chair from moving too quickly over bumpy surfaces or going over terrain that might cause tipover.
+The form of a user's input into the system is dependent upon their capabilities and the sophistication of the information interface between the user and the chair. - Docking: the chair would approach an object in front, slow down and stop at first contact.
+If the object was a table or a desk, the chair would slow and then stop when it was a prespecified distance under the object. - Automated Safing: these functions would prevent the chair from moving too quickly over bumpy surfaces or going over terrain that might cause tipover.
 Both functions could be implemented using roll and pitch "3-position" sensors.